 New DeWine ad fails to show full picture of candidate’s history

-COLUMBUS, OH — MARCH 23: Gov. Mike DeWine during the State of the State address, March 23, 2022, in the House Chamber at the Ohio Statehouse in Columbus, Ohio.
+Gov. Mike DeWine during the State of the State address, March 23, 2022, in the House Chamber at the Ohio Statehouse in Columbus, Ohio.
 (Photo by Graham Stokes, for the Ohio Capital Journal.
-Please only use this photo with the story with which it runs.)
+Republish photo only with original story.)

 “He’s not afraid of the tough fights.”

 The opening line in the first statewide TV commercial from Gov. Mike DeWine’s re-election campaign describes someone Ohio voters don’t know.